Dimensional Reduction of Direct Statistical Simulation: Proper Orthogonal Decomposition

-where $U_{\ell i}^{(m)}$ are unitary matrices that diagonalize the second moments.
-(If the second moment is also time-averaged, then the $m = 0$ component of the left hand side of Eq. \ref{unitary} will not decompose into the product form $c_{\ell} c_{\ell^{\prime}}$.)
+Here $U_{\ell i}^{(m)}$ are unitary matrices ($\sum_\ell U^{\dagger (m)}_{i \ell} U_{\ell j}^{(m)} = \delta_{i j}$) that are composed of the eigenvectors of the second moments: $\sum_{\ell^\prime} m_{\ell \ell^\prime m} U^{(m)}_{\ell^\prime j} = \lambda_j U^{(m)}_{\ell j}$.
 The dimension of the EOMs for the cumulants may now be reduced by setting a cutoff for the eigenvalues, $\lambda_{c}$, and discarding all eigenvectors with eigenvalues below this value.
-The truncation generally breaks conservation of angular momentum, energy, and enstrophy, but for driven and damped systems this will generally not cause divergences as long as the truncation is not severe.
+The truncation generally breaks conservation of angular momentum, energy, and enstrophy, but for driven and damped systems this will generally not cause divergences as long as the truncation is not too severe.
+Positivity of the second cumulant is maintained by periodically projecting out eigenvectors with negative eigenvalues.

 The zonally-averaged second moment is accumulated after spin-up to a statistical steady state.
-For each type of simulation (DNS, zonal CE2, or ensemble CE2) we first compute the second moment in the full basis, perform the POD decomposition, and then study the reduced-dimensionality version.
+For each type of simulation (DNS, zonal CE2, or ensemble CE2) we first compute the second moment in the full basis, perform the POD decomposition, and implement the corresponding reduced-dimensionality version of CE2.
 Figure \ref{fig:SecondCumulantRestrictedEigenmodes}, for instance, shows the second cumulant for the stochastically-forced jet (defined below) as calculated by zonal CE2 at different levels of truncation.
 A severe truncation that retains only the six eigenvectors with largest eigenvalues is still able to reproduce most features of the cumulant.